Make school life work as well as possible

 |Make school work as well as possible|

-We have been collecting resources for talking with children about the pandemic:
+Resources for talking with children about the Coronavirus pandemic

 Information from the British Psychological Society on Talking to Children about Coronavirus: click here to download